 Compared to the old sarbotiere-style pot freezers, Johnson's freezer froze the mixture faster and with much less effort.
 It was a clever idea, and its basic design is still in use today.

-Young must have been a decent type of fellow for he generously acknowledged Nancy by naming his new acquisition the "Johnson Patent Ice-Cream Freezer" when he patented it on May 30, 1848.
+On May 30, 1848, William G. Young of Baltimore patented Johnson's freezer "with new and useful improvements" (Letters Patent No. 5601).
+He must have been a decent fellow for he generously acknowledged Nancy by naming his new acquisition the "Johnson Patent Ice-Cream Freezer."

-Young began to manufacture and market the so-called Johnson freezers at the affordable price of $3 each, and the mechanical ice cream freezer quickly captured the public's attention bringing ice cream making to a much wider segment of the population.
+Young manufactured and marketed the Johnson-style freezers at the affordable price of $3 each, and the mechanical ice cream freezer quickly captured the public's attention bringing ice cream making to a much wider segment of the population.

 The new freezers were not only used in homes, but they were also used in small confectionery shops and restaurants to make ice cream faster and more affordable; then as now, time meant money.